jnthorp/jnthorp.github.io/content/authors/admin/_index.md

   courses:
     - course: PhD in Psychology
       institution: Columbia University
-      year: 2024
+      year: May 2024
-    - course: BA in Philosophy of Cognitive Neuroscience; BA in Music Performance; Minor in Chemistry
+    - course: BA in Philosophy of Cognitive Neuroscience\nBA in Music Performance\nMinor in Chemistry
       institution: University of North Carolina at Chapel Hill
-      year: 2017
+      year: May 2017

 # Skills
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons